mia-platform/console-mcp-server/README.md

 }
 ```

+> [!TIP]
+> If you have a `.env` file configured with your credentials, you can omit the `env` section from the configuration above as the server will automatically load the environment variables.

 ## Local Development

 To help with the development of the server you need Node.js installed on your machine.